How To Keep Cool In Bed At Night

 • A lowering body temperature is good for sleep, and we tend to fall asleep when our core body temperature is falling most rapidly.

-• It feels good to freshen up before getting into bed, and the bed can feel cozier when you’re straight out of the shower.
+• It can feel good to freshen up before getting into bed, and the bed can feel cozier when you’re straight out of the shower.

-2. Use windows, curtains, blinds and shutters to your advantage
+2. Use doors, windows, curtains, blinds and shutters to your advantage

-Depending on how hot it is exactly, keeping doors and/or windows open all day might be all you need to do to keep the house cooler, especially if it creates a breeze and lets the heat out.
+Depending on how hot it is exactly, keeping doors and/or windows open (if you’re at home and feel safe) might be all you need to do to keep the house cooler, especially if it creates a breeze and lets the heat out.
+This is particularly effective if the air temperature in your home is warmer than the outside temperature, such as when cooking.

 If your curtains or blinds are made of a dark colored material, however, they might absorb heat rather than reflect it.
 So it might help to change them for a light colored material to reflect the sun away from the windows.
 When I lived in Andalucia in Spain, it amazed me how many buildings, doors, and shutters were painted white.
 It was all about reflecting the sun, and it worked.